 Heat the oil and garlic in a large skillet and cook until garlic is fragrant.

 Add the roast and brown on each side over medium heat.

 Once browned place back into the crock pot.

-Whisk the broth, vinegar, red pepper and orange juice in small bowl then de-glaze the skillet used and pour sauce over the roast.
+Whisk the broth, vinegar, red pepper in small bowl then de-glaze the skillet used and pour sauce over the roast.

 Shred meat with two forks and keep warm until ready to serve.